radar/ryanbigg.com/_posts/2014-10-05-ubuntu-ruby-ruby-install-chruby-and-you.markdown

 ### Fin

 And that's it!
 Now you've got a Ruby environment you can use to write your (first?)
 Rails application in with such minimal effort.
 A good read after this would be the <a href='http://guides.rubyonrails.org'>official guides for Ruby on Rails</a>.
-Or perhaps the documentation on the <a href='http://rvm.io'>RVM site</a>.

 The combination of chruby and ruby-install is such a powerful tool and comes in handy for day-to-day Ruby development.
 Use it, and not the packages from apt to live a life of development luxury.